 Source: Daily Press, Pamunkey Indian Tribe associates buy New Kent land for possible resort, casino site

 A casino at the Exit 205 interchange would place a Pamunkey-based gambling center in direct competition with Colonial Downs, about 10 miles east on I-64 at Exit 214.
 Prior to the Pamunkey's announcement about their casino plans, the 2018 General Assembly had loosened restrictions on video gaming at the former racetrack and Off Track Betting parlors, by allowing "historical horse racing" machines that closely resembled slot machines.

-Despite moral opposition to gambling by many voters, the General Assembly relies upon the Virginia Lottery to generate over $500 million annually.
-Legislators were willing to increase gambling opportunities in order to incentivize a new owner to re-open Colonial Downs.
-The potential new owner, Revolutionary Racing, had no association with the Pamunkey when it paid over $20 million to purchase the track.
+Despite moral opposition to gambling by many voters, the General Assembly relies upon the Virginia Lottery to generate over $650 million annually by 2018.
+Legislators were willing to increase gambling opportunities in order to incentivize a new owner to re-open Colonial Downs in 2019.
+The new owner, Revolutionary Racing, had no association with the Pamunkey when it paid over $20 million to purchase the track.
 The demand for gambling opportunities was not unlimited.
 Authorizing a casino right after re-opening Colonial Downs obviously would reduce revenue from horse racing.9

 The tribe did not commit to any project at the Exit 205 interchange when the land purchase was revealed.
 The Pamunkey bought an interest in the property at the Exit 205 interchange, but kept open the possibility that they might negotiate a deal to locate at some other site between Richmond and Hampton Roads.
 A partnership with the tribe to build a casino at Colonial Downs could have enabled Revolutionary Racing to offer far more gaming choices at the racetrack, but profits would have to be shared.10

 As one commentator noted, even with expanded gambling on historical horse races, the racetrack is still far from the population center in Northern Virginia.
 Despite traffic, it is easier for a gambler living north of the Occoquan River to go across state lines to the Charles Town Racetrack and Hollywood Casino in West Virginia or to the full-scale casino opened by MGM at National Harbor in Maryland.
 Colonial Downs is also far from most Virginia horse farms, which send thoroughbreds to race at Charles Town, Laurel and Pimlico.11

 two gambling centers have been proposed on I-64 east of Richmond, one by the Pamunkey tribe and one at the former Colonial Downs racetrack